Karnan (1964 film): Plot

 The unmarried princess Kunti is seen taking away a small open box with a live baby boy inside it; she had earlier got a boon from the sage Durvasa for her pious service to him.
 Kunti could invoke a mantra and be blessed with a child from any male god of her choice.
 When she tested it playfully, she was blessed by the Sun with the baby, which she abandons in the Ganges to avoid embarrassment.
-The baby is rescued and adopted by royal charioteer Adirathan, who gives him the name Karnan.
+The baby is rescued and adopted by royal charioteer Adirathan, who names him Karnan.

 Years later, Karnan feels heartbroken upon realising that Adhirathan is only his adoptive father.
 Not wanting to become a charioteer like him, he instead chooses to become a warrior, travels to another kingdom and trains there.
 Four years later, having mastered archery, Karnan returns home.
 At the same time, a royal tournament is held to portray the valour of royal princes, who have just completed education from guru Dronacharyar.
 Once there, Karnan challenges the Pandava prince Arjunan in an archery contest, since everyone there has been hailing Arjunan as the best archer ever.
 Karnan is insulted and refused a chance because of his lowly birth, but the Kaurava crown prince and cousin of the Pandavas, Duryodhanan, saves his pride, and crowns Karnan as the king of Anga.
-Karnan thus becomes the close friend of Duryodhanan and his wife Bhanumati.
+A grateful Karnan thus becomes a close friend of Duryodhanan and his wife Bhanumati.

 One day, Indran, disguised as a Brahmin, approaches Karnan and asks for his armour and ear ornaments as alms to weaken and prevent him from overpowering Arjuna.
 Although aware of Indra's intention, Karnan still gives both of the articles that he was born with and which made him invincible.
 Pleased with Karnan's generosity, Indra gives him a powerful weapon, the Nagastra.
 Disguised as a Brahmin, Karnan becomes the student of Parashuramar to acquire the Brahmastra; Parashuramar eventually realises that Karnan is a Kshatriya, a tribe he opposes.
 Enraged, he renders Karnan incapable of using the Brahmastra when most needed, and banishes him.